• Skip to primary navigation

 “What resources do you recommend for ____?” is a very common question which all of us homeschool moms have asked as we make plans for educating our children.
 Hopefully some of our suggestions will help you! 🙂

 Sometimes our family uses resources which are very well-known to other homeschooling families.
-Sometimes, however, we end up liking something less common better.
-After trying a variety of resources and previewing others along our journey, we’ve settled generally into using the resources you will read about on my lists.
+Sometimes, however, we end up liking something less common better!

+Of course, these are just suggestions to help you on this quest for great educational resources to use for homeschooling!
 Only YOU will know what will be the best fit for YOUR family.
-And just like us, sometimes that will only be discovered when you try something for a while. 🙂 These are just suggestions to help you on this quest for great educational resources to use for homeschooling!
+And just like us, sometimes that will only be discovered when you try something for a while!

 “Where Can I Find Help and Ideas for Teaching ______?”